Yiranluc/Wordle/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## This Project is deployed on Netlify

 You can start playing this game on https://main--stellular-heliotrope-3b28b3.netlify.app/home or https://main--stellular-heliotrope-3b28b3.netlify.app/home.
 We also created a json server for storing all the valid English words this game can identify in another [Github repo](https://github.com/Yiranluc/Json-Server).
 This Json server is deployed to Cyclic and you can see two lists of valid English words, [hard](https://upset-gold-stockings.cyclic.app/hard) and [normal](https://upset-gold-stockings.cyclic.app/normal) respectively.

-## How to run this project locally

-In the project directory, run follow scripts:

-### `npm install -g json-server`
-Install json server for load English words dictionary.

-### `json-server ./dataset/db.json --port 3001`
-Start the json server and load the English words dictionary.

-### `npm install`
-Install all relative dependencies.

-### `npm run start`

-Runs the app in the development mode.\
-Open [http://localhost:3000/home](http://localhost:3000/home) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 # Writeup
 ## Some general writeup: